Show All Answers

 For safety and efficiency, plow drivers cannot change plow directions based on the street.
 The Town's policy is to plow residential roads from the center outward, providing a passable lane in each direction, placing snow along the side.
 This prevents favoring one side over another and is time efficient.
 Most roads are usually crowned (sloped) so they can drain to the gutters; this allows for the travel lanes to dry more quickly, preventing melt from refreezing over the road.

 The Town has invested in two ice-breaking attachments to address major ice buildup issues.
-Residents can request ice breaking in a specified area by reaching out to Roads@CRgov.com or 720-733-2462.
-Public Works will evaluate icy areas of Town and prioritize treatment in the same manner as plowing, starting with priority no. 1 streets, and by looking at the severity of the buildup and traffic volume.
-With the amount of sunny days in Colorado, some icy areas will be left to melt on their own.
+Residents can request ice breaking in a specified area by emailing the Public Works Department or by calling 720-733-2462.
+Public Works will evaluate icy areas of Town and prioritize treatment in the same manner as plowing, starting with priority No. 1 streets, and by looking at the severity of the buildup and traffic volume.
+With the number of sunny days in Colorado, some icy areas will be left to melt on their own.

 Senior citizens and persons with disabilities who are unable to clear snow from their sidewalks may receive assistance from the following organizations: